 It takes a lot for motorists to stop alongside a highway to look toward the sky, but on July 14, 2001, drivers on the New Jersey Turnpike did just that.
 For around 15 minutes just after midnight, they marveled at the sight of strange orange-and-yellow lights in a V formation over the Arthur Kill Waterway between Staten Island, New York, and Carteret, New Jersey.
 Carteret Police Department’s Lt.
 Daniel Tarrant was one of the witnesses, as well as other metro-area residents from the Throgs Neck Bridge on Long Island and Fort Lee, New Jersey near the George Washington Bridge.

-When two FA-18F fighter jets from the aircraft carrier USS Nimitz arrived in the area, they first saw what appeared to be churning boiling water in an oval shape underneath the surface.
+When two FA-18F fighter jets from the aircraft carrier USS Nimitz arrived in the area, they first saw what appeared to be churning water, with a shadow of an oval shape underneath the surface.
 Then, in a few moments, a white Tic Tac-shaped object appeared above the water.
 It had no visible markings to indicate an engine, wings or windows, and infrared monitors didn't reveal any exhaust.
-Commander David Fravor and Lt.
-Commander Jim Slaight of Strike Fighter Squadron 41 attempted to intercept the craft, but it accelerated away, re-appearing on radar 60 miles away.
-It moved three times the speed of sound and twice the speed of the fighter jets.
+Black Aces Commander David Fravor and Lt.
+Commander Jim Slaight of Strike Fighter Squadron 41 attempted to intercept the craft, but it accelerated away, reappearing on radar 60 miles away.
+It moved three times the speed of sound and more than twice the speed of the fighter jets.

 The witnesses say it hovered for about five minutes before shooting upward, where it broke a hole in the clouds—enough that pilots and mechanics could see the blue sky.
 The news report became the most-read story on The Chicago Tribune’s website to that date and made international news.
 However, because the UFO was not seen on radar, the FAA called it a “weather phenomenon” and declined to investigate.